 (3) It shall be understood that the University retains three copies of the Honours thesis submitted for examination and may allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968 the University may issue the Honours thesis in whole or in part in photostat or microfilm or other copying medium.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the Honours thesis in whole or in part in photostat or microfilm or other copying medium.

-- Recommendation for Admission to Degree5.
-After considering the examiners' reports where appropriate and the candidate's other results in the prescribed course of study the Committee will recommend whether or not the candidate should be admitted to the degree. - Fees 6.
-An approved applicant shall pay such fees as may be determined from time to time by the Council.
+5. After considering the examiners' reports where appropriate and the candidate's other results in the prescribed course of study the Committee will recommend whether or not the candidate should be admitted to the degree.

+6. An approved applicant shall pay such fees as may be determined from time to time by Fees the Council.